-This game was created for a class focusing on British culture.
+This whiteboard game was created for a class focusing on British culture.
 As created the objective is to help the fox escape

-Set Up: Place the hunters at the extreme left of the board, the fox somewhere in the middle and the obstacles anywhere.
+Set Up: Place the hunters at the extreme left of the board, the fox somewhere in the middle and some of the obstacles anywhere.
 The more obstacles in front of the fox and the further from the cave the more difficult the win.